Site icon Our Breathing Planet

 Arctic Tern Physical Description

-Yet, Nature cares nothing for such matters.
+Yet, Nature cares nothing for such insignificant matters.
 Regardless of physical dimensions, it puts on a remarkable presence for the observer.
-It also does so without regard to gender, since, unlike many animals, it shows little or no evidence of the characteristic of sexual dimorphism.
+The bird also does so without regard to gender, since, unlike many animals, it shows little or no evidence of the characteristic of sexual dimorphism.

 Individuals of both sexes thus achieve the same general body measurements.
 This includes a length averaging approximately 11 – 15 in (28 – 39 cm).
 It also boasts a modest mean wingspan equaling roughly 26 – 30 in (65 – 75 cm).
-Exceptional examples occur, but rarely.
+Exceptional examples occur, though they remain quite rare.

-Nature also provided the smaller bird with a natural feature that many of its larger cousins lack.
+Nature and evolution also provided the smaller bird with a natural feature that many of its larger cousins lack.
 That’s in the nature of its tail.
-This appendage develops with a distinctive combination of being strongly forked, long and slender, and possessing elongated outer feathers.
+This appendage develops with a distinctive combination of being strongly forked, relatively long and slender, and possessing elongated outer feathers.

 The coloring of the lovely Arctic Tern additionally represents a point of interest among its many observers.
-That’s due to the fact that this trait is actually quite variable.
-During the breeding season, the animal presents a mostly white body with a light gray mantle and back.
+That’s due to the fact that this trait is actually quite variable by nature.
+During breeding season, the animal presents a mostly white body with a light gray shade on the mantle and back.

 Source: https://bit.ly/3hWr0yz Public Domain Image